XMPP-Interop-Testing/xmpp-interop-testing.github.io/_posts/2026-09-15-next-gen-connectivity.md

 XMPP offers various XEPs to fix that.
 [SASL2 (XEP-0388)](https://xmpp.org/extensions/xep-0388.html) turns authentication into a single extensible envelope instead of a fixed sequence of steps, and everything else here builds on it.
-[Bind 2 (XEP-0386)](https://xmpp.org/extensions/xep-0386.html) folds resource binding and feature enablement into that same envelope, so a client can walk away with a fully set-up session in one shot.
+[Bind 2 (XEP-0386)](https://xmpp.org/extensions/xep-0386.html) folds resource binding and feature enablement into that same envelope, so a client can walk away with a fully set-up session in (almost) one shot.
 And [FAST (XEP-0484)](https://xmpp.org/extensions/xep-0484.html) lets a client swap its password for a short-lived, rotating token and authenticate in a single round-trip, no SCRAM handshake required.